SixLeggedComputation/boom/Readme.md

-boom 0.0.1 is a crash manager.
-I wanted one, to be used with several of my apps and I also wanted to assay racket GUI capability.
-This is a first attempt.
+boom is a customizable crash manager.
+Its purpose is informing users about an application crash and handling crash data.

 boom will be a customizable third-party application, which desktop applications will be able to run before crashing, so as to inform users, display error reports, eventually send these to a bug tracker (though contacting remote bug trackers is not implemented yet) and restart calling application.

+This code was not written with the intent of being used as a racket script, but to be compiled into an executable.

 # First, a little of vocabulary

 - caller: application, which issued a crash report and invoked boom
 - crash report: data file, which describes caller fault.
-- prompt: human readable message displayed by the popup window, which informs the user, about caller crash.
+- prompt: user friendly message displayed by the popup window, which informs the user, about caller crash.
 This message is distinct from the crash report.

 #Operating systems
 Ubuntu, Windows.